 In conclusion, the demand letter breach of contract is usually a mechanism through which the non-breaching party allows the breaching party another chance and some extra time to perform the contractual obligations.
 A breach of contract notice seeks to resolve contractual problems while keeping the agreement in effect.
 For these reasons, usually the demand letters give the breaching party a period of time during which they can cure the breach.
 Most contracts include a standard cure period clause of 30 days.

-Contact us, your international business attorney in Florida, to assist you in your contract needs and help you draft a demand letter breach of contract.
+Contact us or schedule a consultation with your international business attorney in Miami, Florida USA to assist you in your contract needs and help you draft a demand letter breach of contract.